-I've just left Perth after 7 years.
+I've just left Perth after 7 years down unda.
 It's the third continent I've called home.
 There's no denying I'm in love with independent travel, especially in obscure countries.
 I love how people – from Amritsar to Zanzibar, from Arequipa to Urumqi – can be so different and yet so much alike.
 This world is amazing.

-I grew up balancing time between a big city and quiet forested lakeside cottage, and so I'm drawn to natural places and tranquil wilderness.
-I climb things – rocks, trees (especially to get figs), public art, and sometimes buildings.
-Since I'm almost exclusively into non-motorised outdoor experiences, and lived in windy Perth, my newest passion is kitesurfing.
-And my hobby of travel photography has become more serious recently.
-I try to live sustainably (while continuing to shower regularly and avoiding dreadlocks) and volunteer in various projects/campaigns to help others reduce their impact on the planet.
+I grew up balancing time between a big city and quiet, forested lakeside – so I'm drawn to natural places and tranquil wilderness.
+I climb things: rocks, trees, public art, and sometimes buildings.
+I'm almost exclusively into non-motorised outdoor experiences.
+My hobby of travel photography has become more serious recently (brag alert: I can now call myself an 'award winning photographer').
+I try to live sustainably (while continuing to shower regularly) and volunteer in various projects/campaigns to help others reduce their impact on the planet.

-I'm an analytical person, and love to discuss and philosophize.
-My life involves a lot of learning, personal development, and self-improvement.
-I love those people who humble, inspire, laugh with/at, or teach me.
-And even better if they're silly and sarcastic – I've learned to embrace my inner-mischief while in Australia, so I hope you don't take yourself too seriously (because I don't!)
+I enjoy analysing human behaviour (including mine), and I love to read/discuss behavioural economics, neuroscience, and philosophy.
+My life involves a lot of learning, personal growth, and self-improvement.
+Frankly, I need someone who's on a similar mission with whom I can learn and be challenged, together.
+But also be humbled, inspired, and made fun of!
+So even better if they're silly and sarcastic – I've learned to embrace my inner-mischief while in Australia, so I hope you don't take yourself too seriously (because I won't!)

 **Update** I've left Fremantle, and will be travelling through 2015/2016 focusing on writing and photography.
-I'll be in the 'stans April-June, Toronto July-Aug; Vancouver September; surfing/climbing the west coast Oct-Nov, then Toronto again in December.
-Just an FYI, in case you want to meet up along the way!**
+Destinations include Sumatra; the 'Stans; Toronto; Vancouver; surfing/climbing the west coast of the USA; Cuba, and Toronto again.
+Currently in Toronto, until at least February!**